 The proposed interim Phase 1A and Phase 1B flood elevations are shown in Drawing FP-2.
 Along the length of the restored channel, the interim Regional floodplain is contained within the corridor.
+In accordance with CVC and MNRF requirements, the existing haul road berm and the existing and future berm along the west property limit of the WWTP were considered to fail or otherwise not exist during the Regional storm.

 In Phase 1A, the existing TRCA haul road / bridge crossing causes backwater that continues to result in flooding upstream, within the woodland area north of the haul road.
 A berm is proposed in the channel upstream of the tie-in point to eliminate flooding and to ensure the frequent flows are directed into the realigned corridor rather than the "remnant" channel through the woodlot.
 However, this berm has been disregarded as it relates to Regional flood mapping in accordance with CVC flood mapping protocol.
 The interim / Phase 1A flood elevations upstream of the tie-in point are lower than existing water levels as a result of the rehabilitated corridor widening and lowering.
+Note that this is berm is a temporary requirement only.
+Long term maintenance should not be necessary on the berm in the interim conditions, and it is not required upon the construction of Phase 2 / ultimate channel.
+CVC had previously accepted maintaining the sharp 90-degree bend under the design developed by the LWC project team, however the future ultimate channel alignment design will improve and straighten the sharp bend - this concept will be developed in consultation with the currently non-participating landowner to the north and the study team.
+LCPL will require permission to complete the berm grading on the Plasterform Inc. property; as a part of this agreement, it can be recommended that LCPL and/or the City can access the area if berm inspection or maintenance area required.

 For Phase 1B, the removal of the temporary haul road bridge further reduces the Regional floodplain by more than 80cm such that the backwater near the tie in point does not spill into the woodland even if the berm is not considered.
+The water levels in this area have been plotted assuming the berm does not exist in accordance CVC / MNRF requirements.
+The temporary berm height was based on tying into adjacent grades with minimal disturbance and is set at the 25-year water level.
+This will ensure that the majority of the flows in the interim condition will be redirected to the realigned channel rather than to the channel through the woodlot and the Region's property.

-The proposed interim channel design contains the maximum design flows with sufficient freeboard to private property or structures (minimum 0.30m).
+The proposed interim channel design contains the maximum design flows with sufficient freeboard (0.30m) to private property or structures, provided at the limit of the 6m setback.
+This design improves the capacity of the channel, and Regional flows will be contained.
+Due to CVC /MNRF mapping protocol however, the theoretical berm failure will continue to result in a spill, and flooding is not mitigated according to these standards.
 Note that the proposed berm on the G.E.
 Booth WWTP property is not required to contain the floodplain and is situated above the Regional floodplain.
 This berm is provided for screening / landscaping purposes and has been agreed to by the Region of Peel staff.